Call for Abstract

 Patients with a wide range of kidney infection and hypertension this also includes chronic or acute kidney diseases, kidney stones, because of any cause, resistant or secondary hypertension, cystic kidney diseases, inherited kidney diseases, unexplained proteinuria or hematuria, fluid and electrolyte homeostasis abnormalities, pregnancy-related kidney disorders, nephrotic, glomerulonephritis, vascular kidney diseases, and others.
 Hypertension occurs when the pressure of blood on the walls of blood vessels increases enough to bring about harm.
 For individuals who have diabetes or unending kidney infection, circulatory strain of 130/80 or more is viewed as high.
 A few sorts of kidney sickness may bring about hypertension.
 All the more frequently it is hypertension that causes kidney illness.
 Hypertension can accelerate the loss of kidney capacity in individuals with kidney disease.

-- Track 11-1Etiology and classification
+- Track 9-4Hypertension, CKD and Diabetes

-- Track 11-3Hypophosphatemia, Hyperuricemia, Hyperkalemia
+- Track 9-5Hypophosphatemia, Hyperuricemia, Hyperkalemia

-- Track 11-4Hypertension, CKD and Diabetes
+- Track 9-6Kidney and Vascular Diseases

 Abnormal glomerular function may leads to damage of glomerulus components such as capillary endothelium, mesangium and epithelium basement membrane.
 In renal biopsy we can see cellular and structural pattern of glomeruli injury by using electron microscopy, light microscopy.